ananassta/prediction-of-prostate-cancer-web/README.md

 # Prediction the risk of prostate cancer
-My research work on prediction the risk of prostate cancer using information technology
+My research work on prediction the risk of prostate cancer using information technologies

 ## Short description: